George Song

 Use Case

-We have a user profile form that allows them to change each entry value in the state object.
+We have a user profile form that allows users to change each value in the state object.

 Solution